Meliora Testlab has evolved to a new major version – Girus. The release includes enhancements to reporting and multiple new integration possibilities.

 Test Anything Protocol, or TAP, is a simple interface between testing modules in a test harness.
 Testing results are represented by simple text files (.tap) describing the steps taken.
 The Jenkins plugin of Testlab has been enhanced in a way, that the results from .tap files produced by your job can be published to Testlab.

-Each test step in your TAP result is mapped to a test case in Testlab via the mapping identifier, similarly to the xUnit-compatible way of working supported previously.
+Each test step in your TAP result is mapped to a test case in Testlab via the mapping identifier, similar to the xUnit-compatible way of working supported previously.

 Support for multiple JIRA projects in Webhook-based integration